abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 The `Id` property is common to all Redfish schema.

 The Id property of a resource uniquely identifies the resource within the Resource Collection that contains it.
-The value of Id shall be unique across a Resource Collection.
+The value of Id is unique within a Resource Collection.

 ## Name

-The `Name` property is common to all Redfish schema.
+The `Name` property exists in all Redfish schema.

 The Name property is used to convey a human-readable moniker for a resource.
-The type of the Name property shall be string.
-The value of Name is NOT required to be unique across resource instances within a Resource Collection.
+The type of the Name property is a string.
+The value of Name is NOT necessarily unique across resource instances within a Resource Collection.

 ## Description

-The `Description` property is common to all Redfish schema.
+The `Description` property exists in all Redfish schema.

 The Description property is used to convey a human-readable description of the resource.
 The type of the Description property is string.